 Hopefully, I’ve been able to encourage you to look beyond the standard prints and photos (though there’s nothing wrong with that…we do have a family photo gallery down the hall) that are typical of gallery walls.
 Find things that make you happy, tell a story, or have history to include as well.

-Then it truly becomes your home (or should I say cottage?) and not just a house.
+Then it truly becomes your home and not just a house.